-New Rebif Rebidose is the latest way to take Rebif.
-This new option gives you a portable, preassembled, prefilled single-use autoinjector and provides you and your doctor the flexibility of 2 dosing options—44 mcg and 22 mcg.
+Rebif Rebidose is one way to take Rebif.
+The portable, preassembled, prefilled single-use autoinjector provides you and your doctor the flexibility of 2 dosing options—44 mcg and 22 mcg.

 - Rebif is shipped to you in prefilled, preassembled, ready-to-use syringes, so no premixing or assembly is required.

-- With Rebiject II and the new Rebif Rebidose, the needle stays covered before and after injection process.
+- With Rebiject II and Rebif Rebidose, the needle stays covered before and after injection process.

 - 3-times-weekly dosing schedule allows for injection-free weekends.
 Injections should be at least 48 hours apart.

-Rebif is injected under the skin; Avonex is injected into the muscle.
+- Rebif is injected under the skin; Avonex® (interferon beta-1a) is injected into the muscle.

 - If you're just starting on Rebif therapy, the Rebif Titration Pack includes premeasured, prefilled dosing.
 No mixing or measuring required.

-- Rebif is the only relapsing MS treatment with two approved doses—22 mcg and 44 mcg.
+- Rebif has two approved doses—22 mcg and 44 mcg.
 You and your health care provider can decide which dose is right for you.

 Learn more about injection options and support to get you started with Rebif.